About the Foundation

 Our Medical Council

-Our medical council is made up of leading physicians and healthcare professionals at the forefront of meningococcal disease research, education, policy and advocacy.
-The Council provides support to the Meningitis B Action Project, and its supporting Foundations, the Kimberly Coffey Foundation and the Emily Stillman Foundation, through medical counsel and review.
+Our medical council is made up of leading physicians and healthcare professionals at the forefront of meningococcal meningitis research, education, policy, and advocacy.
+Through medical counsel and review, the medical council provides support to the American Society for Meningitis Prevention and its supporting Foundations, the Kimberly Coffey Foundation and the Emily Stillman Foundation.

 Dr. Mary Beth Koslap-Petraco